-All of the members of the Board of Directors are employees or are associated with Bellock Construction Company, the Construction Manager and accountants for the District, and Frederick Development Company, Inc., the Developer within the District.
-During 2021, District No. 1, District No. 2 and the District had the same board of directors.
+All of the members of the Board of Directors are employees and are associated with Bellock Construction Company, the Construction Manager and accountants for the District, and CDG Morgan Hill, the Developer within the District.
+In May 2022, District No. 1 elected a separate Board of Directors from District No. 2 and the District.